 Off the bitten trail to Mardi Himal base camp

 The Kaligandaki valley once provided culturally rich and naturally rewarding walking in the Himalayas.
-Expansion of the dirt roads have put off trekkers from the once most popular trail in Annapurna.
-In such, tourism professionals have been reseraching to develop alternate yet rewarding treks in the Annapurna.
+Expansion of the dirt roads has put off trekkers from the once most popular trail in Annapurna.
+As such, tourism professionals have been researching to develop alternative yet rewarding treks in the Annapurna.
+The Mardi Himal trek is one of the best trekking routes, opened only in 2012.
+The trek is short, relatively easy, and rewarding with a diverse landscape and a close-up view of Annapurna Himalayan peaks.

 The Gurung village of Pothana with Himalayan background.